Commute Times

 Rush hour in the evening is typically between 4:30 PM and 6 PM.

 You can reverse the map above to get an idea of the direction of heavy traffic in the evening.
-Traffic will be more heavy traveling west.
+Traffic will be heavier when traveling west.

 Timing matters during rush hour as leaving 5-10 minutes earlier could cut commute time in half.